 Step 4: Conducting an Investigation.

 HR investigation and compensation investigation are not in the same league.
-Human Resources should make sure the efficient processing of claims to prevent any possible lawsuits against the business.
-However, filing the claim happens only upon the submission of the written incident report to the Human Resource.
+Human Resources should ensure the efficient processing of claims to prevent any possible lawsuits against the business.
+However, filing the claim happens only upon the submission of the written incident report to Human Resources.
 Only then can the latter submit it to the claim administrator for processing.

-The Human Resource handles the Interviewing of key witnesses to the incident.
+Human Resources handles the Interviewing of key witnesses to the incident.
 This is within the Family and Medical Leave Act (FMLA) and the Americans with Disabilities Act (ADA) regulations.
 The insurer and the state workers’ compensation claims board on the other hand handles the compensation investigation.

-Unfortunately, it may seem, however, but some people would do claimant fraud schemes to get free money and vacation time.
+Unfortunately, it may seem, however, that some people would do claimant fraud schemes to get free money and vacation time.
 Some of these bogus claims include:

 - A fake injury